ogusarenko/mke-docs/content/docs/configuration/authentication/SAML.md

 ## Configure SAML service for MKE

-In the MKE configuration file `authentication.saml` section, enable your SAML service by setting `enabled` to `true`.
+In the `mke4.yaml` configuration file `authentication.saml` section, enable your SAML service by setting `enabled` to `true`.
 Use the remaining fields, which are defined in the following table, to configure your chosen SAML provider.